reginaldho/Genius/README.md

 ## Team
 Who is on your team, what are their responsibilities, and how will you work together?
 List all the members and their course code.
 Identify:
-* Item  Who will lead the team and manage the project;
+* Who will lead the team and manage the project;
-* Item Who is responsible for logistics e.g. equipment, meetings, transport, etc;
+* Who is responsible for logistics e.g. equipment, meetings, transport, etc;
-* Item  Who fills key roles, e.g. back end, front end, content, design;
+* Who fills key roles, e.g. back end, front end, content, design;
-*Item How will decisions be made;
+* How will decisions be made;
-*Item 5 How will the team handle poor performance and resolve conflicts.
+* How will the team handle poor performance and resolve conflicts.
 ## Communication
  Where and when will your team meet and how will you all communicate?
 Where will files 1 be stored and shared?
 What are the file naming conventions?